-INTERVENING IN AGGRESSIVE AND/OR BULLYING INTERACTIONS: STEP 3

-Step 3: Support and Counsel Children and youth who are repeatedly involved in bullying may require more intensive support.

-Response is on the spot.
-Identify

-Includes all steps in Step 1.

-See above descriptions.

-Educate

-Includes all steps in Step 2.

-See above descriptions

-Developing a Long Term Strategy for the Student who Bullies and for the Student who is Victimized

-When a problem with either the child who engages in bullying or the child being bullied persists over time in spite of educational intervention, more intensive support is required: Identify the supports that are available within St.Brigid, board, and community to assist in the interventions for the child/youth involved in bullying Meet with parents/guardians to review the problem and potential solutions which may include exploring the underlying causes of the aggressive behaviour, as well as recognizing the child/youths' strengths and challenges
+Meet with parents/guardians to review the problem and potential solutions which may include exploring the underlying causes of the aggressive behaviour, as well as recognizing the child/youths' strengths and challenges

 Based on the child/youths' needs consider the appropriate intervention (e.g., individual counselling, mental health support, parenting/guardian support, skills training).
-Assess the need for academic support Work with the parents/guardians to connect with the appropriate supports and resources within

-the school, the board, or the community
+Assess the need for academic support

+Work with the parents/guardians to connect with the appropriate supports and resources within the school, the board, or the community

 Monitoring and Follow-up

 Follow up with parents/guardians and the child/youth to continue the support and help ensure that positive progress is being made.

-INTERVENING IN AGGRE ESSIVE AND/OR BULLYING INTERACTIONS: STEP 4
+INTERVENING IN AGGRI LESSIVE AND/OR BULLYING INTERACTIONS: STEP 4

 Step 4: Apply in-school Children and youth who are not responding to Steps 1 - 3, may need to have sanctions applied

 sanctions while at school.

 Identify

-Includes all steps in Step 1.
+• Includes all steps in Step 1.

-See above descriptions.
+• See above descriptions.

 Educate

+a Included all atoms in Ctan 2

-Includes all steps in Step 2.
+• Includes all steps in Step 2.

 See above descriptions.
 Engaging in a Long Term Strategy

+Engaging in a Long Term Strategy

 Includes all steps in Step 3.

 See above descriptions.

 Apply in-school Sanctions to child/youth Engaging in Bullying

-If the above steps have not been successful in stopping bullying and learning positive behaviours, it may be necessary to introduce appropriate consequences.
-Schools determine their own progressive discipline measures (e.g., exclusion from extracurricular school activities, think papers, etc.) in order to keep children and youth safe.
+If the above steps have not been successful in stopping bullying and learning positive behaviours, it

+may be necessary to introduce appropriate consequences.
+Schools determine their own progressive

+discipline measures (e.g., exclusion from extracurricular school activities, think papers, community

+service, detention etc.) in order to keep children and youth safe.
+Taking into account mitigating factors, detention has been identified as an appropriate strategy within the Ministry of Education's Progressive

+Discipline Policy.

+1 = . = . = . = . =

-INTERVENING IN AGGI RESSIVE AND/OR BULLYING INTERACTIONS: STEP 5
+INTERVENING IN AG GRESSIVE AND/OR BULLYING INTERACTIONS: STEP 5

-Step 5: Suspend Once mitigating factors have been taken into account, students may remain on this level for repeated bullying incidents.
+Step 5: Suspend Once mitigating factors have been taken into account, students may remain on this level for

+repeated bullying incidents.

 Identify

 Includes all steps in Step 1.

 Educate

 Includes all steps in Step 2.

-Engaging in a Long Term Strategy
+Engaging in a Long-Term Strategy

 Includes all steps in Step 3.

 Apply in-school Sanctions to child/ youth Engaging in Bullying

+.
+Includes all stone in Ctan 4

 Includes all steps in Step 4.
 Suspend child/youth Engaging in Bullying

+Suspend Child/youth Engaging in Bullying

-For safety reasons, it may be necessary to exclude the child/youth from the school for a limited period of time.
-It is important for the child/youth to remain connected to the school and to his/her academic program, consequently, providing access to learning resources.
-Developing reintegration strategies sets the expectation that the child/youth will rejoin the school community and abide by the school bullying prevention plan and code of conduct.
-If available, children/youth can be referred to alternative programs that build skills, behaviours, and positive attitudes, as well as ongoing learning opportunities.
+For safety reasons, it may be necessary to exclude the child/youth from the school for a limited period

+of time.
+It is important for the child/youth to remain connected to the school and to his/her academic

+program, consequently, providing access to learning resources.
+Developing reintegration strategies

+sets the expectation that the child/youth will rejoin the school community and abide by the school

+bullying prevention plan and code of conduct.
+If available, children/youth can be referred to alternative

+programs that build skills, behaviours, and positive attitudes, as well as ongoing learning opportunities.

-INTERVENING IN AGGRESSIVE AND/OR BULLYING INTERACTIONS: STEP 6
+INTERVENING IN AG GRESSIVE AND/OR BULLYING INTERACTIONS: STEP 6

 Step 6: Expel This is the final step.

 Identify

 Educate

-Engaging in a Long Term Strategy
+Engaging in a Long-Term Strategy

 Apply in-school Sanctions to child/youth Engaging in Bullying

 Suspend child/youth Engaging in Bullying

 Expel child/youth Engaging in Bullying

 According to the Ministry of Education, in extreme cases, a decision may be made that a child/youth

 cannot return to his/her school.